 Climate change is here right now and manufacturing is affecting and helping at the same time.
-Affecting because the sector consumes lots of energy and other resources and emits large amounts of greenhouse gases which exacerbate environmental problems
+Affecting because the sector consumes lots of energy and other resources and emits large amounts of greenhouse gases which exacerbate environmental problems.

 On the other hand, it is helping because green manufacturers focus on reducing pollution, conserving energy, natural resources, and making safer products for consumers.
 The triple bottom line.
 Good for the planet, good for people, and financial security.
-Right now climate change, due to human activity, is unfolding before our eyes.
-Manufacturers should take heed and see the opportunity right now to educate themselves and their workers to collaboratively understand the importance and value of our natural resources.
+Right now, climate change, due to human activity, is unfolding before our eyes.
+Manufacturers should take heed and see the opportunity to educate themselves and their workers to collaboratively understand the importance and value of our natural resources.
 After all, without a thriving environment, humans cannot thrive.
 Protecting our fragile world for the future can be created by transforming manufacturing to become "green".

 Protecting Natural Resources